vstinner/misc/cpython/pep-coordinated-python-release.rst

 Distributed CI?
 ===============

-Checking if projects of the curated list are running well on the master branch of Python can be automated using a distribured CI.
+Checking if projects of the `selected projects`_ are running well on the master branch of Python can be automated using a distribured CI.

 Existing CIs using by each projects can be used.